Tams03/CS-Projects/LiveTextTranslator/README.md

 - Future enhancements: speech-to-speech / speech-to-text / text-to-speech, additional language support
 - Development Environment: GitHub Codespaces with Python 3.12
 - Model: NLLB-200-distilled-600M (transformer-based, pre-trained by Meta/Facebook)

 ---

+## 🖥️ Interactive Demo Page Instructions (For Users – No Coding Required)

+### How to Access
+The demo page is hosted online and can be accessed through your browser:
+[Live Demo Page](#) *(replace with your actual deployed URL)*

+### How to Use
+1. Enter your preferred language and a partner's preferred language
+2. Type a message in the text box and press “Send”
+3. Messages are automatically translated for both users in real-time
+4. Test different language pairs to explore translation quality

+The demo allows non-coders to **experience the tool live** and understand its capabilities without needing any programming knowledge.

+---